hturnbull93/hturnbull93/README.md

 # Harry Turnbull

-I got my start with programming at my first job after finishing university, where I built simple web scrapers in Microsoft VBA to automate tasks, and many jobs I've had since then have touched on programming, which has been the thing I found most interesting about them.
+After graduating university with a Masters in Life Sciences, got my start with programming at my first job, where I built simple web scrapers in Microsoft VBA to automate tasks.
+Many jobs I've had since then have touched on programming, which has been the thing I found most interesting about them.

 I have been a self-trained freelance web developer for the past three years, but I wanted to get on to the next level.

-This is why I have started my journey to become a professional software developer by training at [Makers Academy](https://makers.tech/) (London's leading programming bootcamp).
+This passion led me to train at [Makers Academy](https://makers.tech/) (London's leading programming bootcamp) in order to become a professional software developer.

 I want to create software that is not only useful for users, but also engaging and interesting to keep them coming back for more.